superhero1/ffritz/README-APP.md

 	killall lircd

 - For irdroid/irtoy the cdc-acm kernel module is packaged and installed.
-  It is pre-built, but can be generated in packages/x86/avm (make kernel-config kernel-modules)

 - lircd execution can be prevented by creating /var/media/ftp/.skip_lircd